msblei/AI_coding_workshop/README.md

 This is a Create React App project. `npm start` runs the dev server on port 3000 (via the `scripts/start.sh` wrapper that prints the URL first).
 The devcontainer forwards port 3000 publicly so anyone with the codespace URL can view it.

-The starter `src/App.js` renders "✅ Everything works!" — visible confirmation of Checkpoint 3 and a neutral starting point so the LLM doesn't anchor on prior code when participants give it a one-line prompt.
+The starter `src/App.js` renders "Everything works!" — visible confirmation of Checkpoint 3 and a neutral starting point so the LLM doesn't anchor on prior code when participants give it a one-line prompt.